julsebeng/notes/git-notes/git-notes.md

             and resolve each conflict manually, removing the markers in the process.

             - Once these conflicts are resolved, they can be staged with `git add` and committed.
+### Branch Management
+- `git branch` with no arguments will list of all current branches.
+  - The "*" will indicate which branch is currently checked out (AKA where HEAD is pointing).
+- `git branch -v` will show the most recent commit made to each branch.
+- The `--merged` and `--not-merged` flags will filter out branches you have or have not merged into your current branch, respectively.
+  - Typically, branches that are filtered in with `--merged` are generally safe to delete, because their work has been merged into another branch already.
+    - If you attempt to delete a branch that has not been merged into another, Git will say that the branch has not been fully merged, and will not delete the branch (deletion can be forced with the `-D` flag).
+### Branching Workflows
+- Long-running branches: a typical workflow within Git has stable code residing on some master branch, while new features/releases may be separate long-lived branches that are never deleted; ideally, the older commits contain more stable code, while the newer ones contain potentially more volatile changes.
+- Topic branches: a short-lived branch that is used for a particular task or fix.
+Since branches cost almost nothing to create and destroy, there's no real overhead in branching for even small changes.
+### Remote Branches
+- Remote references are references/pointers that are stored in your remote repos - branches, tags, etc.
+  - Can be displayed with `git ls-remote <remote>` or `git remote show <remote>`.
+- More commonly, remote-tracking branches are used to keep tabs on the remote repo state, which are updated every time a connection is made to the remote repo.
+    - These branches cannot be moved locally, and are represented as `<remote>/<branch>`.
+    - When a remote repo is cloned, for example, that remote is automatically named `origin`, its master branch is cloned into the local repo, and creates a pointer named `origin/master` to where the remote master branch HEAD is; another branch is created, simply called `master`, and points it to the same commit. __These are two distinct branches.__
+- `git fetch <remote>` will update the remote-tracking branches in the local repo.
+- Local branches must be explicitly pushed to a remote to synchronize them.
+You can do this via `git push <remote> <branch>`.
+  - By doing so, anyone else who connects to the remote from that point forward will also receive a remote-tracking branch for your branch.
+    - Note that __having a remote-tracking branch does not necessarily mean you've pulled local copies of that branch's files.__
+- Remote-tracking branches can be merged into your current branch by using their qualified names: `git merge origin/somebranch`.
+- Tracking branches are created when a remote branch is checked out in a local repository; these branches automatically track a remote that is referred to as its _upstream branch_.
+  - Tracking branches can be explicitly created by checking out a remote branch: `git checkout -b somebranch origin/somebranch`; the
+  `--track` flag does this as well: `git --track origin/somebranch`.
+    - Additionally, Git will immplicitly create a tracking branch if you attempt to checkout a branch that (a) doesn't exist locally and
+      (b) maches the exact name of a remote branch in only one remote.
+    - A tracking branch can have a different local branch name than its upstream branch; the syntax `git checkout -b localbranch origin/somebranch` is perfectly valid.
+  - Using `git pull` on a tracking branch without specifying remote and branch is okay, because the branch implicitly knows what its upstream branch is.
+  - `git branch -vv` will list any tracking branches in the project, as well as their remote upstream branch.
+  - To delete a remote branch, use `git push --delete somebranch`.
+### Rebasing
+- Rebasing provides a similar function to merge, but is not exactly the same.
+  - A merge takes two recent branch snapshots, their most recent common ancestor, and performs a three-way merge resulting in a new snapshot.
+  - Rebasing takes all of the changes that were performed on the current branch and replays them on top of another:
+    `git rebase <target branch>`.
+- The rebasing process is as follows:
+  1. Git goes to the most recent common ancestor of the two snapshots.
+  2. For each commit created between that ancestor and the current snapshot (the one being rebased), the diff is acquired and saved to a temporary file.
+  3. The current branch is reset to the same commit as the target branch.
+  4. The diffs are applied to that branch one at a time.